1965 horror film The Nanny stages a disturbing battle of the sexes to keep women in their place.

 The Fanes are a well-set, upper middle class family.
 Bill Fane is a Queen’s Messenger – a courier with diplomatic status.
 Virginia (Virgie) Fane is a stay-at-home mother.
 She has few domestic duties, because Nanny takes care of the household.

 This set-up – distant parents, a servant underclass – reflects attitudes of the time.
 This is an era when people ‘knew their place’.
 They followed the rules, and accepted the social hierarchy, even when it discriminated against them.

-When we first meet the Fanes they’re preparing to bring Joey home from the institute.
+When we first meet the Fanes, they’re preparing to bring Joey home from the institute.
 But, despite not having seen her son for two years, Virgie is distraught.
-She won’t go with Bill to collect Joey, sending Nanny in her place.
+She won’t go with Bill to collect him, sending Nanny in her place.

 The film takes this idea of the nanny as a stand-in mother to its extremes.
-The adults take turns shirking their parental responsibilities, leaving Joey to fend for himself.
+The adults take turns shirking their parental responsibilities, repeatedly putting the kids at risk.

 Creating the voice of authority

 Moreover, his time away from the family, as well as his fears about the ominously eyebrowed Nanny, make him an unlikely underdog.
-Having such regimented parents only compounds our sympathy for him.
+Joey’s regimented childhood only compounds our sympathy for him.

-On the whole, we accept Joey’s version of events.
-These are that:
+On the whole, we accept a version of events that exonerates him:

-- Joey is unfairly blamed for his sister’s death.
+- Mr and Mrs Fane unfairly blame Joey for his sister’s death.

 - Nanny, a creepy and unattractive middle-aged woman manipulates the family.
 She does this to coddle Mrs Fane and keep a job that isn’t really needed.

 - Nanny drowned Susy.
 Joey avoids eating or bathing around her, so that she can’t kill him too.

 - There are whispers about Virgie’s mother dying, and Virgie herself being in an accident as a child.
-Are these somehow also connected to Nanny?
+Is Nanny somehow involved?

 - When Virgie gets food poisoning, the adults blame Joey.
 He insists Nanny is behind it.